-- An overall Academic IELTS score of 6, with no less than 5.5 in each band, and the test results are valid for the past 2 years, or - Other English language tests, such as PTE and TOEFL, are accepted if the scores are equivalent to an IELTS 6.0.
-Students must provide their results for verification by the Training Masters, or - Completion of an approved Australian English Language course with equivalent level.

-- Successful completion of Year 12 or equivalent or - Successful completion of an AQF Certificate IV qualification or higher from an Australian institution where the course duration was no less than 12 months. - Some prospective students may be asked to undertake an LLN assessment or enrolment interview prior to acceptance. - o For Packaged courses, the student cannot progress to the higher qualification unless the student has (successfully) completed the lower qualification.

-You must meet the requirements for an Australian student visa subclass 500 or valid Australian visa where you are eligible to study.
+- Age Requirements: - Must be 18 years of age or older at the time of course commencement - English requirement: - An overall Academic IELTS score of 6, with no less than 5.5 in each band, and the test results are valid for the past 2 years, or - Other English language tests, such as PTE and TOEFL, are accepted if the scores are equivalent to an IELTS 6.0.
+Students must provide their results for verification by the Training Masters, or - Completion of an approved Australian English Language course with equivalent level. - Academic requirements: - Successful completion of Year 12 or equivalent or - Successful completion of an AQF Certificate IV qualification or higher from an Australian institution where the course duration was no less than 12 months. - Some prospective students may be asked to undertake an LLN assessment or enrolment interview prior to acceptance. - For Packaged courses, the student cannot progress to the higher qualification unless the student has (successfully) completed the lower qualification. - Visa Requirements: - You must meet the requirements for an Australian student visa subclass 500 or valid Australian visa where you are eligible to study.